oracle/weblogic-toolkit-ui/documentation/1.5/content/setup/quickstart/qs-kubernetes/k8s-access-app.md

 {{< img "ToDo List Access Point" "images/todo-list-access-point.png" >}}

  When you click the URL link, the following image shows the browser window that WKTUI opens.
+Now, you have accessed the ToDo list application.

 {{< img "ToDo List App" "images/todo-list-app.png" >}}